-The notion of $N$-ary random trees will be used to describe, in a probabilistic way, the solution of equation \eqref{eq.boltzivp}.
+The notion of $N$-ary random trees will be used to describe, in a probabilistic way, the solution of (\ref{eqboltzivp}).
 This approach is a generalization of the probabilistic representation presented in \cite{BLM2008}, where binary trees were considered in order to describe the solution when $\hat Q$ is a bilinear smoothing transformation.

-\subsection{Random $N$-ary recursive trees.}
+\subsection{Random $N$-ary recursive trees}

-Recall that a rooted tree is said to be a planar tree when successors of the root and recursively the successors of each node are equipped with a left-to-right-order.
-For any integer number $N \geq 2$ an $N$-ary tree is a (planar and rooted) tree where each node is either a leaf (that is, it has no successor) or it has $N$ successors.
-We define the size of the $N$-ary tree $t$, in symbol $|t|$, by the number of internal nodes.
+Recall that a rooted tree is said to be a planar tree when successors of the root and recursively the successors of each node are equipped with a left-to-right order.
+For any integer number $N \geq2$ an $N$-ary tree is a (planar and rooted) tree where each node is either a leaf (i.e., it has no successor) or it has $N$ successors.
+We define the size of the $N$-ary tree~$t$, in symbol $|t|$, by the number of internal nodes.
 Any $N$-ary tree with $Nk+1$ nodes has size $k$ and possesses $f_k:=(N-1)k+1$ leaves.
-We now describe a (natural) tree evolution process which gives rise to the so called ``random N-ary recursive tree''.
-The evolution process starts with $T_0$, an empty tree, that is, with just an external node (the root).
-The first step in the growth process is to replace this external node by an internal one with $N$ successors that are leaves, in this way we get $T_1$.
-Then with probability 1/N (i.e. the number of leaves) one of these $N$ leaves is selected and again replaced by an internal node with $N$ successors.
+We now describe a (natural) tree evolution process which gives rise to the so-called ``random $N$-ary recursive tree.''
+The evolution process starts with~$T_0$, an empty tree, that is, with just an external node (the root).
+The first step in the growth process is to replace this external node by an internal one with~$N$ successors that are leaves; in this way we get $T_1$.
+Then with probability $1/N$ (i.e., the number of leaves) one of these $N$ leaves is selected and again replaced by an internal node with~$N$ successors.
 In this way one continues.
 At every time $k$, $T_k$ is an $N$-ary tree with $k$ internal nodes.

 A very important issue is that $N$-ary trees have a recursive structure.
-More precisely we can use the following recursive definition of $N$-ary trees: an N-ary tree $t$ is either just an external node or an internal node with $N$ subtrees that are again $N$-ary trees.
-We shall denote these subtrees by $t^{(1)},\dots,t^{(N)}$.
+More precisely we can use the following recursive definition of $N$-ary trees: an $N$-ary tree $t$ is either just an external node or an internal node with~$N$ subtrees that are again $N$-ary trees.
+We shall denote these subtrees by $t^{(1)},\ldots,t^{(N)}$.

 Recall also that every $N$-ary tree can be seen as a subset of